Jay-Down/MER-using-SVM_plus/README.md

 # MER Using SVM+

-Music Emotion Recognition on the PMEmo dataset (http://pmemo.hellohui.cn/) employing the Learning Using Privileged Information (LUPI) paradigm via SVM+ as developed by Vapnik et al. [https://www.sciencedirect.com/science/article/pii/S0893608009001130]
+Music Emotion Recognition on the PMEmo dataset (http://pmemo.hellohui.cn/) employing the Learning Using Privileged Information (LUPI) paradigm via SVM+ as developed by Vapnik et al. [https://www.sciencedirect.com/science/article/pii/S0893608009001130].
+LUPI makes use of additional (privileged) information available at train time, but not at test, to increase performance of learning algorithms.

+The objective of this classifier is to identify the emotional valence (positive or negative) and arousal (high or low) associated with a set of musical excerpts.
+The privileged information in this case is the level of disagreement between the ground truth responses of individual annotators of the dataset; classically, disagreement between annotators has been seen as noise - a problem to be solved.
+This is an attempt to extract signal from that disagreement, and to test the predictive power of that signal for classification.
+The LUPI algorithm used is SVM+, an extension of a support vector machine, as implemented by [Li et al.](https://www.csie.ntu.edu.tw/~cjlin/libsvm/oldfiles/index-1.0.html)

 Repository contains 2 folders: